Next Generation Phenotyping Using the Unified Medical Language System

 Extract, Load, and Transform

-The crosswalk via the UMLS between different terminologies, as demonstrated in Figure 3, is important for several reasons.
+The crosswalk via the UMLS between different terminologies, as demonstrated in, is important for several reasons.
 Where records are coming from legacy sources, they may use an older coding scheme, for example, ICD-9 or NDC, and this process makes the data browsable via a more expressive terminology, such as SNOMED CT.
 Additionally, the UMLS transformation alleviates the issue of variability in coding across data sources that use different terminologies, for example, drug information annotated with the Veterans Health Administration National Drug File - Reference Terminology and Medi-Span Master Drug Data Base terminologies can both be reconciled using RxNorm.

 The extract, load, and transform approach is substantially different from a more common extract, transform, and load approach, when data is transformed before it is loaded into the data warehouse.
 Conversely, with extract, load, and transform, we essentially maintain two versions of data: (1) the original annotation set made in the EHR, and (2) a dynamically generated set of UMLS mappings.
 The original data is never lost, and can be retransformed as new knowledge becomes available.